Prototyping in an agile team

-Some of the thoughts that went into the design were: eye-level of audience (for the copy content), table height (to avoid copy content if the banners were placed behind tables at conferences), as well as logo placement for constant visibility.
+Design considerations: eye-level of audience (for the copy content), average table height (to avoid copy content if the banners were placed behind tables at conferences), as well as logo placement for consistent visibility.

 I've redesigned our company website to stand out from our competitors.
 Our marketing team's research found that all of our competitors in the field of renewable energy asset management has the exact same layout with slightly different stock images and with one of the biggest industry conferences in North America coming up in our schedule, we wanted to launch a redesigned website in a few short weeks.

 While working with the marketing team as well as a group of web developers, I redesigned our site for both mobile and desktop.
 While our research showed that more than 80% of our clients use desktop primarily, we felt mobile was important in getting new business.
 We are working on the same for our cloud-based software, the mobile version of which will hopefully release sometime in 2019.